 In April 2005, Avid was notified by the Korean Federal Trade Commission ("KFTC") that a former reseller, Neat Information Telecommunication, Inc. ("Neat"), had filed a petition against a subsidiary, Avid Technology Worldwide, Inc., alleging unfair trade practices.
 On August 11, 2005, the KFTC issued a decision in favor of Avid regarding the complaint filed by Neat.
-However, Neat filed a second petition with the KFTC on October 17, 2005 alleging the same unfair trade practices as those set forth in the former KFTC petition.
-On January 13, 2006, Avid filed its response to the second KFTC petition denying Neat's allegations.
-On February 16, 2006, the KFTC reaffirmed its earlier decision in favor of Avid and concluded its review of the case.
-In addition, on October 14, 2005, Neat filed a civil lawsuit in Seoul Central District Court against Avid Technology Worldwide, Inc. alleging unfair trade practices.
-In the civil action, Neat is seeking approximately \$1.7 million in damages, plus interest and attorneys fees.
-The Company has filed answers to the complaint denying Neat's allegations.
-Avid believes that Neat's claims are without merit and intends to vigorously defend the claim in these actions.
+On February 16, 2006, in response to a second petition filed by Neat, the KFTC reaffirmed its earlier decision in favor of Avid and concluded its review of the case.
+In addition, on October 14, 2005, Neat filed a civil lawsuit in Seoul Central District Court against Avid Technology Worldwide, Inc. alleging tortious conduct and unfair trade practices.
+On August 11, 2006, Neat filed an identical complaint against Avid Technology, Inc., the parent company of Avid Technology Worldwide, Inc. The cases will proceed in parallel, with judgment expected at the same time.
+Neat alleged damages of approximately \$1.1 million, plus interest and attorneys' fees.
+The Company has filed answers to the complaints denying Neat's allegations.
+Avid believes that Neat's claims are without merit and intends to vigorously defend itself in these actions.
 Avid cannot predict the outcome of these actions at this time and, accordingly, no costs have been accrued for any possible loss contingency.